pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Novel ray-tracing Method: ASORA

-The interpolation weights $w_n$ are chosen such that when the ray is parallel to an axis or lies on a grid diagonal, in which case $\tilde{N}_{\rm HI}$ is exactly equal to the column density of only one of the neighbours, all but the weight of that neighbour vanish.
+The interpolation weights $w_n$ are a simple geometric weighting based on the $xy$-distance from the corner to the point of intersection between the ray and the surface of the cell.
+They are chosen such that when the ray is parallel to an axis or lies on a grid diagonal, in which case $\tilde{N}_{\rm HI}$ is exactly equal to the column density of only one of the neighbors, all but the weight of that neighbor vanish.
+The interested reader is referred to Appendix A in \citetalias{c2ray} for the details of this weighting choice.

+The above scheme describes how the column density up to a given voxel can be approximated using the knowledge of the equivalent quantity corresponding to 4 other voxels that lie closer to the source.
+This inter-voxel dependency naturally implies that for the scheme to be applied correctly, one must treat the voxels in a particular order, starting at the source voxel and moving outward from there.
+This ensures that the interpolation step does not attempt to use information that doesn't exist yet, so we say that SC is a \emph{causal} algorithm.
+In fact, the simplest way to traverse the grid is to simply perform a triple loop over the $x\rightarrow y\rightarrow z$ indices of all voxels by starting the loop at the source voxel indices.
+This is a fully sequential approach.
+The next two sections deal with the problem of finding parallel alternatives to the latter.